TAG-1534/TAGsCallouts-Translations/README.md

 When creating a new language, you must first create a folder titled with your language code. http://www.lingoes.net/en/translator/langcode.htm

-⚠️ Please keep the KEY the same,
+⚠️ Please keep the KEY the same
 E.g. "main_endkey": "TRANSLATE HERE"

          ^KEY           ^TRANSLATION